drym-org/foundation/CONSTITUTION.md

 14. Work done towards attribution shall be entitled to 5% of the value of the project, incentivizing participation in fairly and comprehensively identifying and recognizing antecedents.

-15. When voluntary payments are made to the project, contributors should be paid their share of contributions biweekly (i.e. every other week) on a designated day of the week.
+15. When voluntary payments are made to the project, contributors should be paid their full outstanding balance biweekly (i.e. every other week) on a designated day of the week.
 If these payments have not been initiated within 3 days of the designated day, the project will be considered to be in default.

 16. This constitution and other founding documents may be amended through a collective process subject to agreement.